Overv/Open.GL/content/articles-en/drawing.md

 	glBindFragDataLocation(shaderProgram, 0, "outColor");

+>Use `glDrawBuffers` when rendering to multiple buffers, because only the first output will be enabled by default.

 After attaching both the fragment and vertex shaders, the connection is made by *linking* the program.
 It is allowed to make changes to the shaders after they've been added to a program (or multiple programs!), but the actual result will not change until a program has been linked again.
 It is also possible to attach multiple shaders for the same stage (e.g. fragment) if they're parts forming the whole shader together.
 A shader object can be deleted with `glDeleteShader`, but it will not actually be removed before it has been detached from all programs with `glDetachShader`.

 	glLinkProgram(shaderProgram);